-We like the that the capsules are easy to swallow, 100% natural, and doesn’t need refrigeration.
-As an additional plus, NewRhythm Probiotic is NON-GMO gluten-free, wheat-free, soy-free, yeast-free, and free from other proven allergy inducing ingredients.
+We like that the capsules are easy to swallow, 100% natural, and doesn’t need refrigeration.
+As an additional plus, NewRhythm Probiotic is NON-GMO gluten-free, wheat-free, soy-free, yeast-free, and free from other proven allergy-inducing ingredients.

 The only reason this is not top on our list is because of its 20 strains, which can be too broad for some people causing them adverse side effects.
 But on the other hand, if this works well with your body, your experience using it will most likely be miraculous.

 - 20 strains might be too much for some people introducing needless strains.